 - merchant provided the product or service partially;

-- online store refused to carry out the usual return procedure for unknown reasons;
+- the online store refused to carry out the usual return procedure for unknown reasons;

-- purchase price was debited by the online store several times, etc.
+- the purchase price was debited by the online store several times, etc.

 Refunds and chargebacks are real salvation from the abundance of scammers online, but some businesses suffer from it a lot.